 You can buy EVs the same way as traditional petrol and diesel cars

 Used EVs can also be bought the same way as conventional cars, such as at franchised and independent dealers.
-If you're buying a used EV, look for a retailer certified by the Electric Vehicle Approved (EVA) scheme.
+If you're buying a used EV, look for a retailer certified by the Electric Vehicle Approved scheme.

 See our car finance guides to help you find the best way to buy your new car.